marcoguerini/CONAN/README.md

 ## Reference
 You can find further details in the paper:

 Y. Chung, E. Kuzmenko, S. S. Tekiroglu, M. Guerini, "CONAN - COunter NArratives through Nichesourcing: a Multilingual Dataset of Responses to Fight Online Hate Speech", Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics (ACL), 2019.
+Pdf available at: https://www.aclweb.org/anthology/P19-1271.pdf

 ## License
 This resource can be used for research purposes.
 Please cite the publication above if you use it.